-Whether you’re planning your family movie night or just craving something to munch after school, popcorn’s your go-to.
+Whether you’re planning a family movie night or just craving something to munch after school, popcorn’s your go-to.
 It’s fun to make it yourself!
 And it’s whole-grain and inexpensive too.
-Our method is easy once you get the hang of it: just read through the steps before you start, and then try to follow them pretty exactly.
+Our method is easy once you get the hang of it: Just read through the steps before you start, and then try to follow them pretty exactly.

 - Measuring spoons

 - Large, heavy pot with lid

 - 2 tablespoons vegetable, olive, or coconut oil

 - Put the oil in the pot and add 2 popcorn kernels.
 Put the pot on the stove and turn the heat to medium-high.

 - Cover the pot and wait for the 2 kernels to pop, 3 to 4 minutes.
 Once they pop, turn off the heat and take the pot off the stove.
 Now you know the oil is hot enough to pop the kernels evenly.

 - Put the rest of the popcorn kernels in the pot and put on the lid.
 Using the pot holders to hold the lid in place, shake the pot well (you might need an adult for this).
 Leave the pot for 1 minute to heat up the kernels.

 - Put the pot back on the stove, turn the heat back to medium-high, and wait.
 Using the pot holders to hold the lid in place, give the pot a good shake every now and then.